Commonwealth Seniors Health Card

 - your income changes

-- you do not have to lodge a tax return
+- you don’t have to lodge a tax return

 - your care arrangements change

-- you leave Australia
+- you are leaving Australia